Thyroid Function Test Kit

 - They should be ready within 2-3 days of the laboratory receiving your sample

-- When your blood sample reaches the laboratory, it will be used to measure three hormones that show if your thyroid is working properly
+- When your blood sample reaches the laboratory, it will be used to measure 2 hormones (TSH and T4) that show if your thyroid is working properly

 - It will report whether these levels are within the normal range or outside of it (too high or too low)